leanswift/leanswift.github.io/supplierportal/src/pages/20.1.0/usermanual-supplierportal-user.md

 ## Registration

-Registration Page is used to register the user as supplier Supplier portal registration page is displayed looks like below
+Registration Page is used to register the user as supplier.Supplier portal registration page is displayed looks like below

 <kbd><img alt="Registration Page without econnect" src="../../images/usermanual/registationpage-without-econnect.png" width="500"></kbd>